patcadelina/prometheus-wiki/Prometheus-"Hello-World"-Codelab.md

 ## Using the Graphing Interface

-To graph expressions, navigate to [[http://localhost:9090/static/graph.html]].
+To graph expressions, navigate to [[http://localhost:9090/]] and use the "Graph" tab.

 For example, enter the following expression to graph all latency percentiles for `get_value_at_time` operations in Prometheus: